Improved Approximation Algorithms for Capacitated Network Design and Flexible Graph Connectivity: Preliminaries: Techniques, Tools, and Overview of Approximation Algorithms

 We add these inequalities to \eqref{intro-IP:CapkECSS} to obtain the following LP relaxation of the Cap-$k$-ECSS problem.

 Observe that this LP has a number of constraints that is exponential in the size of the input~instance (of Cap-$k$-ECSS).
-By following the cut-and-round approach employed by Carr, Fleischer, Leung \& Phillips \cite{CFLP00}, one can round this LP in polynomial time to an approximately optimal integer solution via the ellipsoid~method by designing an efficient pseudo-separation subroutine.
-See sections~\ref{sec:oneqfgc}, \ref{sec:twoqfgc}, \ref{sec:logk-approx} for details. }
+Moreover, we do not know of any polynomial-time separation oracle for the entire set of knapsack-cover inequalities.
+Nevertheless, by following the cut-and-round approach employed by Carr, Fleischer, Leung \& Phillips \cite{CFLP00}, one can round this LP in polynomial time to an approximately optimal integer solution via the ellipsoid~method by designing efficient subroutines.
+See sections~\ref{sec:oneqfgc}, \ref{sec:logk-approx}, for details.